tyfon7/WeaponCustomizer/README.md

 These secondary directions _usually_ don't make any sense but occasionally you may find an attachment that needs these adjustments.

+#### Rotating

+You can also rotate attachments by holding ALT while moving your mouse from left to right.
+You can change which axis is rotating by holding SHIFT or CTRL at the same time.

 #### Resetting

 You can reset an attachment to its default position by right clicking the dot, or reset all attachments by clicking "Revert" in the upper right corner.